 A conversation with Lisa Hufford, CEO at Simplicity Consulting

 Onboarding talent is one of the major struggles facing the staffing industry.
-Twenty percent of contractor turnover happens in the first forty-five days of employment, which makes onboarding too important to be overlooked.
-Effective onboarding can foster great working relationships, shepherd clients to business success, and increase retention of contractors by up to 50 percent.
+20% of contractor turnover happens in the first forty-five days of employment, which makes onboarding too important to be overlooked.
+Effective onboarding can foster great working relationships, shepherd clients to business success, and increase retention of contractors by up to 50 %.

 Lisa Hufford, CEO and founder of Simplicity Consulting, has found a way to make onboarding successful through structured client meetings, a thorough understanding of workplace culture and fit, and tailored workflows with Sense.